 Pulling in both critical and fan acclaim upon the release of the first season, the show follows the life of James Herriot, a newly qualified veterinary assistant from Glasgow who lands a job in Yorkshire.
 The show, which is a reboot of the beloved BBC classic, quickly became Channel 5’s highest rated show since February 2016 – with the writers getting to work right away on a second season.

-Back in October executive producer of the show, Colin Callender, said: “There is a bizarre, slightly odd silver lining for us, because we are using this time to commission Ben Vanstone [the writer] and the writing team to work on season two, with the hope of getting back into production in the New Year on the second season.
+Back in October, executive producer of the show, Colin Callender, said ahead of its renewal: “There is a bizarre, slightly odd silver lining for us, because we are using this time to commission Ben Vanstone [the writer] and the writing team to work on season two, with the hope of getting back into production in the New Year on the second season.
 And so we’re able to use this lockdown period to work on the development and script development.”

 Adding: “Ben [Frow, head of Channel 5] has already said he wants a second season; Masterpiece who are playing this in America in the New Year, they want a second season; all3media, who are our financial partners, they want a second season.
 So we all hope this will become a regular part of the Channel 5 schedule, and we’re using this time to develop the next season.”

 Filming began just last month in Grassington, with many locals and tourists taking to social media to share fantastic imagery of the set.

 With Yorkshire being key to the story, it’s only right that the production team took to the Dales for the backdrop.
 Here’s all the filming locations from series one:

 Grassington played a huge part in the show, serving as Darrowby village in the show and transforming the quaint market square’s storefronts for the occasion.
 The Devonshire is where James meets the farmers and they get him sozzled in the first episode.

 The gorgeous hall near Skipton was used as Mrs Pumphrey’s home, played by the late Dame Diana Rigg.